 [Section 9A inserted by No. 12 of 2003 s.
 6.]

 9B.
-Position on the Earth’s surface
+Position on Earth’s surface

 (1) Where for the purposes of this Act, or the regulations made for the purposes of this Act, it is necessary to determine the position on the surface of the Earth of a point, line or area, that position is to be determined by reference to the prescribed Australian datum.